 Special consideration is appropriate in some cases, especially for those who have given the most such as the injured and the bereaved.

 Special consideration is proportionate and related to the sacrifice the individual or family have made.
 This is discretionary and provided by the organisation to which the request for special consideration is made on a case by case basis.
 It does not confer any right or entitlement; it can only be asked for and not enforced.

 The Armed Forces Community

 The Armed Forces Community is made up of:

 - Those serving in HM Armed Forces or Armed Forces Reserves: the Royal Navy, Royal Marines, the Royal Air Force and the Regular Army plus their constituent reserves

 - Ex-Service Personnel (‘veterans’).
-Those who have served at least one day in HM Armed Forces as a Regular or Reservist, or were part of a civilian organisation under the command of the military at the time of an armed conflict.
-For example certain members of the Merchant Navy
+Those who have served at least one day in HM Armed Forces as a Regular or Reservist, or Merchant Mariners who were part of a legally sanctioned operation

 - Their dependants including spouses, civil partners and children, but can, where appropriate, be extended to unmarried partners, parents and other family members

 - The bereaved: The immediate family of Service personnel and ex-Service Personnel who have died, whether or not that death has any connection with service.

 Supporting the Covenant